 The Diplomatic Service

-Internationally recognised diplomatic ranks were agreed at the Congress of Vienna in 1815.
-Ambassador is the most senior diplomatic rank, and Ambassadors are formal representatives of the Head of State.
-In commonwealth countries, the equivalent of the Ambassador is normally the High Commissioner.
+Ambassador is the most senior diplomatic rank, and ambassadors are formal representatives of the Head of State.
+In Commonwealth countries, the equivalent of the ambassador is normally the high commissioner.

 Attachés are generally staff, acting in an advisory or administrative capacity, who are not members of their country’s diplomatic service, and are therefore temporarily ‘attached’ to the mission.